Pre-Tax Benefits

 Additional TEA Details:

-- Annual Election: You must choose your election amount each year.
+Annual Election: You must select your election amount each year during Open Enrollment.

-- Rollover Feature: Unused funds may roll over to the next plan year if you elect at least the $50 minimum for the new year before the plan year begins.
-If no election is made, unused funds will be forfeited.
+Rollover Feature: Unused funds may be eligible to roll over to the next plan year if a minimum election is made before the new plan year begins.
+If no election is made, unused funds may be forfeited.

-- Reimbursement Deadline: Expenses must be submitted within 180 days of the date of service or payment, and no later than the plan year filing deadline.
+Reimbursement Deadline: Expenses must be submitted within a specified timeframe—generally within 180 days of the date of service or payment, and no later than the plan year’s filing deadline.

 Accessing Your Account Funds